Delulu-cmd/Blackjack-Game/README.md

 3. **Make sure Python is installed and properly configured.**

     You can check this by running:

-bash
     python --version

 4. **Run the game**

-bash
     python blackjack.py

 5. When prompted, type y to begin.
 You’ll see the "**BLACKJACK**" title display in large ASCII art — and you’re in!